-Watch a short video below and take a tour of the VCGS newborn bloodspot screening laboratory located at The Royal Children's Hospital, Melbourne.
+This short video below takes you on a tour of the VCGS newborn bloodspot screening laboratory located at The Royal Children's Hospital, Melbourne.

-Newborn bloodspot screening is a simple blood test.
-It looks for a range of different chemicals or metabolites in the blood.
+NBS is a simple blood test.
+It looks for a range of different biological markers in the blood.
 These markers can indicate certain medical conditions.
-If a baby has one of these conditions, they will have an abnormal level of chemicals in their blood.
-If not identified early, a build-up of these chemicals can be toxic.
+If a baby has one of these conditions, they will have an abnormal level of the marker in their blood.
+If not identified and treated early, these conditions can affect normal development.

 In Victoria, babies are screened for twenty-five different conditions.
 The most common are listed in the table below.